cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 - <https://cits3007.github.io/assessment/>

-The project will be done individually.
+All assessments are to be done individually -- there is no group or pair work.

 ### Feedback